 compliance since tasks performed by robots will always be conducted the same way every time under the same rules.
 Tasks that generally take days or weeks can be completed within minutes.
 The offloading of these tasks from the staff allows them to focus on more customer engagement and complex tasks.

-Intelligent Automation has become a catalyst for the growth of the wealth management industry.
+Intelligent Automation (RPA combined with AI) has become a catalyst for the growth of the wealth management industry.
 Prominent players in this space are also beginning to wake up to embrace these technologies.
-If you are interested to learn more about the topic, register here for an on-demand webinar on “How does RPA enable digital transformation in wealth management?”
+There are several real business use cases of combining AI and RPA in the wealth management domain to optimize and automate complex business processes.
+If you are interested to learn more, register here for an on-demand webinar on “How does RPA enable digital transformation in wealth management?”